bo0ts/mango/doc/source/python/getting-started.rst

   mango hello_box.py

 When run, the simulation window should appear.
-Congratulations, you have just written your first simulation!
-You might consider showing it to your mom.
+Congratulations, you have just written your first simulation.
 Use the right mouse button to rotate the view around, the left mouse button to pan, and hold down both and drag to zoom (alternatively, press the 'r' button and drag the left mouse button to rotate or press the 'z' button and drag the left mouse button to zoom).
 You should be looking at something like:

   .. image:: /images/hello_box1.png
      :width: 360